-Customer acquisition cost (CAC) is the average expense needed to attract a new customer.
-It is calculated by dividing the total expenses relating to sales and marketing programs by the number of new customers attracted during the related period.
-If total expenses for the period were $25,000 and 100 new customers were obtained, the CAC is $250.
+Customer acquisition cost (CAC) is the average expense you spend to attract a new customer.
+It’s calculated by dividing your total expenses relating to sales and marketing programs by the number of new customers attracted during a specific time period.
 The total expenses for marketing and sales should include salaries.
-In addition, the costs should encompass all activity, including accrued amounts.

 Relationship Between CAC and CLV

-Not all elements required for the calculations of CAC and CLV may be presently known.
-For this reason, it is important to take a conservative approach when performing the calculations.
+It isn’t always possible to know all elements required for the calculations of CAC and CLV at any given point.
+For this reason, it’s important to take a conservative approach when performing the calculations.
 Although it may be advantageous to omit future costs, all calculations should project reasonable figures to give an accurate representation of where your business stands.
-It is imperative to incorporate all associated variables including estimates, accruals, forecasts, projections, and contingencies.
+To get the most benefit from your figures, it’s imperative to incorporate all associated variables, including:

 Incorporating CAC and CLV Into Marketing

-These two figures are directly correlated to how much is spent on marketing campaigns and the success of the outcomes.
-Therefore, the general premise behind CAC and CLV is that these advertising endeavors should pursue the greatest value per dollar.
-For example, a project costing $20,000 could return 200 new customers.
-Even if the project was cut in half and 100 new customers were brought in, the same CAC would exist.
-A company should seek not only to manage marketing spending but target areas where the CAC is minimized.
+These two metrics directly correlate to how much is spent on marketing campaigns and the success of the outcomes.
+So, the general premise behind CAC and CLV is that these advertising endeavors should provide the greatest value per dollar, as opposed to overall savings.
+For example, a project costing $20,000 could generate 200 new customers for a CAC of $100.
+If the project budget is cut in half and only 100 new customers are brought in, the CAC is still $100.
+For this reason, it’s a good idea for your company to manage marketing spending while targeting specific strategies that can lower your CAC.

 Knowing where your money goes and how much return you see on various investments is essential for a small business owner.
 Using an accounting system, such as QuickBooks Online, you can generate a Profit and Loss statement automatically.
 Learn how today.